sroop/CV/README.md

 ### Central Saint Martins College of Art & Design, University of the Arts London
 ##### BA(Hons) Graphic Design: 2005—2009
 - Specialised in contemporary illustration in my final two years
-- Refined my craft through experimentating with more analogue print making processes such as screen printing
+- Refined my craft by experimenting with more analogue print making processes such as screen printing
 - Coodinated both interim and final year exhibitions at the OXO Tower Bargehouse space on the Southbank for the graduating class of 2009

 ### University of the Arts London